 - I want Python 2.6 or Python 3.
 Does Anaconda include it?

-- Anaconda comes installed with Python 2.7.
+- The regular Anaconda installers come with Python 2.7, and the new Anaconda3 come with Python 3.4.
 To use Python 2.6 or 3.3, you must create a new conda environment using the conda create command.
 Keep in mind to access the Python 2.6 or Python 3 packages you will need to be able to access the internet and the Continuum Analytics repositories.
 Documentation for conda can be found here.
-If you would like to make Python 3.3 your default version, you can download and install the appropriate miniconda3 installer.
-Not all packages are compatible with Python 3.3, so you may receive package does not exist errors.
+If you would like to make Python 3.4 your default version, you can download and install the appropriate miniconda3 installer.
+Not all packages are compatible with Python 3.4, so you may receive package does not exist errors.

 - How do I install license files for Anaconda Add-Ons?